 It exhibits a phase standard uncertainty of 32 µrad.
 Taking advantage of this characteristic, it has been possible to evaluate the phase error of the proposed SAMU with reference to the absolute time in steady state conditions.
 In Figure 17, the absolute phase error of the proposed instrument for both the voltage and current are reported, varying the input frequency in the range of 45 Hz to 55 Hz.
-31 iterations of a 2 s duration were also acquired for these tests.
-The standard uncertainty was calculated for the 31 iterations and was added quadratically to the uncertainty of the type B of the PMU-CAL.
-The measurements’ expanded uncertainty, with a coverage factor 3, is reported in the error bars.
-Note that the phase error is minimal, at 50 Hz, where the systematic error has been digitally compensated for, time shifting the sampling instant with respect to absolute time.
+31 iterations having 2 s duration were also performed for these tests.
+The standard uncertainty (evaluated with type A method) was calculated for the 31 iterations and was quadratically added to the uncertainty contribution (type B method) of the PMUCAL.
+The expanded combined uncertainty (level of confidence 99 %), is reported in the error bars.
+Note that the phase error is very small at 50 Hz as a result of the compensation of the systematic error obtained by time shifting the sampling instant with respect to absolute time.
 Of course, this kind of time domain compensation works very good only at one frequency.
-However, while the performance shown is quite good in the range of interest, it is noteworthy that almost all the measurements are compatible, which is due mainly to the uncertainty of the reference instrument.
+However, whereas the performance shown is quite good in the range of interest, it is noteworthy that almost all the measurements are compatible, which is due mainly to the uncertainty of the reference instrument.

 Conclusions

 This paper discussed the implementation of a reference SAMU based on an ARM microcontroller.
-It also included an external high resolution ADC, a conditioning stage, to adapt the voltage and current signals coming from the VTs and CTs to the ADC input range as well as a GPSDO.
+It also included an external high resolution ADC, a conditioning stage, a VT and a CT as well as a GPSDO.
 Great care was given to the realisation of the insulation and conditioning stages.
 Experimental results of the evaluation of the ENOB and the stability of the time base have also been presented.
 Some results coming from a comprehensive metrological characterisation have also been reported here.
-The system exhibits less than 0.02 % of the error for the voltage measurement, less than 0.06 % for the current and less than 0.08 % for the power measurements.
-Further enhancements could be implemented to improve the accuracy of the current transducer, up to that shown by the voltage one, successively during the engineering of the system.
-This could be important for taking care of the capacitive coupling with the 10 MHz clock and other external radiated or conducted disturbances.
+The system exhibits deviations lower than 0.02 %, 0.06 % and 0.08 %, respectively on voltage, current and power measurement.

+Authors are currently working at two aspects of the realized SAMU: 1) improving the accuracy of the current channel, in order to reach the same accuracy exhibited by the voltage channel; 2) reducing the interferences, on the measured signals, induced by the capacitive coupling with the 10 MHz clock and other external radiated or conducted disturbances.

 Acknowledgement